Víkingur Ólafsson: Broadcasting

-Víkingur has hosted two television series about classical music.
-Broadcast on RÚV, they were well received by critics.
+Víkingur has hosted two television series about Western classical music that were broadcast on RÚV, they were well received by critics.
 He has also written and hosted radio programmes for Rás 1, BBC Radio 3, and BBC Radio 4's Front Row.

 Festivals

 In 2012, Víkingur founded Reykjavík Midsummer Music, an annual chamber music festival held in Harpa, Reykjavík.
 The festival won Musical Event of the Year at the 2012 Icelandic Music Awards, along with a special prize for innovation.
 In 2015, the pianist succeeded Martin Fröst as the artistic director of Sweden's Vinterfest.

 At the 2014 Transart Festival in Bolzano, Italy, Víkingur collaborated with Swiss artist Roman Signer in an event titled Vers la Flamme – Ein Konzert mit Störung.
 Víkingur performed Alexander Scriabin's Vers la flamme on a floating stage on Lake Vernago with a helicopter hovering over him.

 Personal life

 Víkingur has both absolute pitch and synesthesia, whereby he associates keys with colors.
 For example, he reportedly associates F minor with blue, A major with yellow, and B major with purple.